 * We have a whole Page dedicated to Customer Insights.
 Check our “Customer Insight” page.

 We’ll give you an easy example in order you to understand what a Customer Insight is:

 Star Wars Customer Insight example

-Imagine you were analyzing the success of the last Star Wars movie.
+Imagine that you were analyzing the success of the last Star Wars movie.

-On these surveys, you realize that everybody is being quiet critical about the movie:
+In these polls, you realize that everybody is being quiet critical of the film: